 Casting JonBenet (2017)

-One of the most original and clever documentaries of 2017, Casting JonBenet is also one of the hardest to just sit back and enjoy.
+Casting JonBenet is both one of the cleverest and hardest documentaries to just sit back and enjoy.
 Using the unsolved 1996 murder of 6-year-old JonBenet Ramsey as a foundation, the film finds amateur actors, all local to the town where the tragedy took place, auditioning for parts in a dramatization of the story.
 The result is more disturbing than expected, though more fascinating in its exploration of the legacy of the mystery and others like it.
 When it comes to true-crime films, the facts almost always trump the storytelling.
 This is a major exception, one that should have you discussing much more than the cold case in question.

 Chasing Coral (2017)